Princeton-CDH/startwords/content/issues/4/unnatural-language/index.md

 {{<wrap class="interlude" id="fig2">}}
 <p>
-          This figure is intended to illustrate the concept of a
+          <b>Figure 2,</b> intended to illustrate the concept of a
           <a href="https://en.wikipedia.org/wiki/Heteronym_(linguistics)"
             >heteronym</a
           >, something that occurs in our data and presents an interesting problem when working with Early Chinese text.
-I picked a table as the simplest way to show it, but maybe there's a better way.
         </p>
         <table>
           <caption>